Shenn299/HEIGVD-twebBootcampApp/README.md

 app, the project is based on the `angm`, `Yeoman` generator.
 It's divided into sub-modules, which represent features of the application.

 The controller doesn't contain big logic because it's not its job.
-For exemple, it doesn't send http request to get datas.
+For example, it doesn't send http request to get datas.
 If it needs to manipulate data, it has to call the desired service.

 To prevent any problem with module name, the modules use the 'tweb' name space.

-In the **server**, there's an API wich define routes that the **client** use to communicate with the database.
+In the **server**, there's an API wich defines routes that the **client** use to communicate with the database.
 We need to do that because Angular is in the client-side and can't directly use "mongodb" which is a Node.js library.

 ## CREDITS